 The Jane Austen Society by natalie jenner

 This is a delightful, gentle novel based in Jane’s home village of Chawton.
-Eight leading chararcters, all with different backgrounds, come together in 1940 to form a society to buy Jane Austen’s cottage and turn it into a museum.
-A well written book with a great plot and a surprising ending, this story talks of love, grief, loss, betrayal and hope and make it a must read for Jane Austen fans.
+Eight leading characters, all with different backgrounds, come together in 1940 to form a society to buy Jane Austen’s cottage to turn it into a museum.
+There are lots of facts about Jane’s letters and treasures woven through the story, which makes it more interesting.
+A book about love, grief, loss, betrayal with an unseen twist at the end.

 The Jane Austen Project by Kathleen flynn

-Set in London in 1815, Rachel and Liam are transported back in time to rural England to rescue an unpublished Jane Austin manuscript and bring it back to their time.
-The Jane Austen Project is a popular romance by Kathleen Flynn.
+The Jane Austen Project is a romance novel, set in London in 1815.
+Rachel and Liam are transported back in time to rural England to rescue an unpublished Jane Austin manuscript and bring it back to their time.
 Posing as a doctor and his sister from the West Indies, the story travels through 250 years.
-Once they infiltrate Jane’s circle of friends and family via Henry, things really start to liven up!
+Once they infiltrate Jane’s circle of friends and family via brother Henry, things really start to liven up!

 Jane Austen at Home by Lucy Worsley

-Jane Austen at Home by Lucy Worsley is a comprehensive book about Jane Austen, her life and homes.
+Jane Austen at Home is a comprehensive book about Jane Austen, her life and homes.
 Lucy is a historian who visits Jane’s childhood home, her schools, and the houses of her family on who she relied on for support.
-Each chapter covers detailed aspects of the events in Jane’s life, and you will probably uncover things about Jane that you did not know.
-A solid read.
+Each chapter covers detailed aspects of the events in Jane’s life, and you will probably uncover facts about Jane that you did not know.
+A solid, detailed read.